 A good strategy to mitigate Off-Facebook Activity’s impact on behavioral and interest targeting is to group together behavioral and interest targets with high overlap into fewer ad sets than you usually would.

 This will help prevent under-serving the budget while also minimizing audience overlap.

 You need to ensure that the creative strategy is the same for each segment you combine.

 For example, one ad set for those interested in cake/ice cream AND desserts, as opposed to breaking them up into two ad sets.

 Bucket Look-A-Like Audiences Into Larger Groups

 Another technique you’ll want to consider are Look-A-Like (LAL) audiences.
-With Clear History being rolled out, the first thing you’d want to check is the size of the LAL audiences you have built out.
+With Off-Facebook Activity now rolled out, the first thing you’ll want to check is the size of the LAL audiences you have built out.

 If you see a considerable decrease in reach, you should consider bucketing them into larger groups.
 This will help ensure that the LAL audiences have enough reach to spend the budget.
 Just make sure you don’t build them larger than you need to, as this will decrease the similarity the larger you make them.

 For example, creating a LAL audience of 1% similarity (2.1M users) vs. 3% similarity (6.3M users).